Tiia Sudenkaarne

 Related projects

-About CrimScapes The CrimScapes research project (2020-2023) explores the growing mobilisation of criminal law, crime control measures and imaginaries of (il)legality as both responses to, and producers of, the politics...
+CrimScapes explores the growing mobilisation of criminal law, crime control measures and imaginaries of (il)legality within the politics of threat and uncertainty that are currently expanding across the European region.

 Antibiotics have made it possible for people to live longer, healthier lives.
 Currently, however, Western medicine is facing a serious threat as bacteria are developing resistance to antibiotics and there...